 Postal History

-The Postal History Society of Canada presents its monthly ‘Under The Covers’ Zoom session featuring ‘An Eclectic Look at Trans-Atlantic Stampless Covers to and from Fredericton, New Brunswick’ with Ron Smith.
-The presentation is scheduled for Tuesday March 25, 2025 at 3:00 pm Pacific Time.
-The session is free and open to all, but pre-registration […]
+The Postal History Society of Canada presents its monthly ‘Under The Covers’ Zoom session featuring ‘Unusual (Rare) Uses of Victorian and Edwardian Official Stationery “Advertising” Cards’ with Chris Ellis.
+The presentation is scheduled for Tuesday October 23, 2025 at 3:00 pm Pacific Time.
+The session is free and open to all, but pre-registration is required.

 Cable Repair in the Pacific: 1937–1942